wintonmj/phaser3-simple-rpg/docs/animation-system-analysis.md

 ## Next Steps

 1. Create a unified source for character states
-2. Build an entity-to-animation mapping system
+2. Build an entity-to-animation mapping system as outlined above
+3. Update Preloader.ts to use the frame dimensions from ENTITY_DIMENSIONS
-3. Refactor the Preloader to use animation configurations
+4. Refactor the Preloader to use animation configurations
-4. Standardize on a single animation approach
+5. Standardize on a single animation approach
-5. Improve type safety throughout the system
+6. Improve type safety throughout the system